atmguille/Violence-Detection-With-Human-Skeletons/README.md

 ![](demo/murcia_fight.gif)

 To demonstrate the ability of our proposal to detect violence in real-life scenarios, we have executed our best model with two videos that are not present in any of the datasets.
-In the second video, a girl is brutally beaten outside of a bar in Murcia ([news report](https://www.laopiniondemurcia.es/murcia/2017/01/23/brutal-paliza-chica-centro-murcia-31944907.html)).
+In the second video, a girl is brutally beaten outside of a bar in Murcia, a city in southern Spain ([news report](https://www.laopiniondemurcia.es/murcia/2017/01/23/brutal-paliza-chica-centro-murcia-31944907.html)).

 ## Prerequisites